caztanj/Http_Server/README.md

 ## Windows

-The Windows backend uses Winsock2 and does not support TLS (yet).
+The Windows backend uses Winsock2 and LibreSSL.

 An additional IOCP backend will be added some time in the future.